Parov Stelar: Music in commercials, film and TV

 Parov Stelar gained international recognition through the widespread use of his music in advertising, film, and television.
 His tracks have been featured in global campaigns for major brands including Audi, Bacardi, BMW, Coach, Colgate, Courvoisier, Escada, Ferrero, Fiat, Google, Microsoft, Target, Telecom Italia, Vodafone, Paco Rabanne and Cosmopolitan.

-His music has also been featured in films, TV series, and documentaries — for example, in the movies The Spy Who Dumped Me, Hector and the Search for Happiness, Samba, and Traumfrauen, and in TV series such as Dollface, Love 101, Valeria, and Maestro in Blue.
+His music has also been featured in films, TV series, and documentaries — for example, in the film The Spy Who Dumped Me, Hector and the Search for Happiness, Samba, and Traumfrauen, and in TV series such as Dollface, Love 101, Valeria, and Maestro in Blue.
 He also composed the soundtrack for season one of the German series Wo wir sind, ist oben, as well as the documentary Scatter My Ashes at Bergdorf's.

 Visual art

 The Upper Austria-born artist studied painting and graphic design at the University of Art and Design in Linz and at the University of the Arts in Berlin.
 In the summer of 2021 Parov Stelar gave a first insight into his work as a visual artist in his hometown Linz.
 The Francisco Carolinum Museum presented 25 large-format paintings such as "HELLO Mom" and "I'll be OK soon" as well as "Toxic Lover" in which he reflects on autobiographical events and fears, processing them artistically.
 Just like in his music, text plays a crucial role in his visual artworks.

 Following his debut exhibition in 2021, Parov Stelar's visual art has been showcased in a number of exhibitions.
 In 2022, his solo show danke, gut was presented at Galerie Schloss Parz.
 In 2023, his work was featured in the Music Lounge exhibition series at the Technisches Museum Vienna.
 He continued in 2024 with multiple solo exhibitions, including blind date at the Glascubus Ursulinenhof, Linz, second date at Galerie Haas & Gschwandtner in Salzburg, and a presentation at Salon Bucherer in Vienna.